 Reconsideration, Review and Appeal

-Our process for the reconsideration, review or appeal of decisions made regarding SIMG applications and individual programs can found in Regulation 30.
+Our process for the reconsideration, review or appeal of decisions made regarding SIMG applications and individual programs can found in regulation 30.

 You must have your primary and specialist qualifications verified by the Educational Committee for Foreign Medical Graduates (ECFMG).
 This can be done through the ECFMC’s Electronic Portfolio of International Credentials (EPIC).
 You will receive an EPIC number when you register which must be included on your SIMG application.
 Applications cannot be processed without this number.